ComputeSoftware/shoe/README.md

 ### Configuration

-Clake's configuration is stored in `clake.edn` which is loaded from the directory where you launched `clake`.
+shoe's configuration is stored in `shoe.edn` which is loaded from the directory where you launched `shoe`.

 ### Implementation Details